 As Jamie spoke this morning, as I contemplated the miracle of God’s healing, he spoke with conviction the words that “God transforms us with grace from the inside out.”

-TRANSFORMS WITH GRACE.
-I realised, in that moment, that I wasn't defined just by redemption of Isaiah 43:1 but had to recognise God's true miracle in me, transformation from the inside out.
+TRANSFORMED BY GRACE.
+I realised, in that moment, that I wasn’t defined just by redemption of Isaiah 43:1 but had to recognise God’s true miracle in me, transformation from the inside out.

 So what does that new thing look like?
 I firmly believe that we are the sum of every experience through which we live.
 In every challenge, every achievement, we fix our eyes on Christ with joy, knowing that He gave it all for us.